jasonk/docker-coreimage/README.md

 ==================

 This image contains a very helpful tool, named 'docker-coreimage'.
-You can use it to configure all of the aspects mentioned below.
+You can use it to easily configure the most important parts of the container.
 I recommend reviewing the source code if you want to see the details of how each of these things is done.

 See the [Wiki](http://github.com/jasonk/docker-coreimage/wiki) for more details about how to perform common tasks.